TrudAX/denistrunin-blog/src/posts/devvm-perfv13/index.md

 ![Test](HelloWorldTest.png)

-The problem that for HDD based machines that test also failed from the first attempt, Visual studio just hung, the solution was to kill the process and restart it again(that explained that HDD "First times" are better)
+The problem is that for HDD based machines the test failed in the first attempt, Visual studio just hung.
+The solution was to kill the process and restart it again(that explained that HDD "First times" are better)

 ![HandWhenRunJob](HandWhenRunJob.png)